-Your sales reps are used to selling something that is clearly defined and that they are comfortable selling.
+Your sales reps are comfortable selling something that is clearly defined.
 Even if your team has been selling project services, it is likely that these services were sold as part of some product purchase.
 Whether it be a new firewall or a server upgrade, there was still a clear project/product that they could explain and sell to the client.
-On the flip side, your prospective customers know what managed services is, but it’s likely that all of the competitors in your market have a slightly different take on managed services.
+On the flip side, your prospective customers know what managed services are, but it’s likely that all of the competitors in your market have a slightly different take on managed services.
 This results in a lot of confusion in the market, and also makes it challenging for you to differentiate yourself from the competition.

-Productizing your services allows you to effectively identify what you will be delivering—a catalog of deliverables, so to speak.
+Productizing your services allows you to effectively identify what you will be delivering—a catalog of deliverables underneath the umbrella of a single name, so to speak.
 In turn, this creates a foundation for your support processes.
-By identifying everything in your deliverables, it can help maximize profitability as you have basically created a defined scope of work for each service.
-With this scope of work in place, your team will be able to easily identify out of scope activities, which allows you to either bill separately for them or include them in the overall product and increase your pricing as needed.
+By identifying everything in your deliverables, it can maximize profitability, as you have created a defined scope of work for each service.
+With this scope of work in place, your team will be able to identify out-of-scope activities, allowing you to bill separately for these or include them in the overall product—increasing your pricing as needed.

-Ultimately having a tangible product that your sales force can “see and touch,” so to speak, eases the sales process by helping them understand the deliverables, the value proposition and what differentiates you from the competition.
+Ultimately, having a product your sales force can “see and touch” eases the sales process by helping them understand the deliverables, the value proposition and what differentiates you from the competition.

 3. Create Solid Processes

 Having processes for both sales and operations is critical to success when selling and delivering managed services.